swirlai/swirl-search/docs/index.md

 For more information please refer to the [AI Guide](AI-Guide).

-## How do I connect SWIRL AI CONNECT to X?
+## How do I connect SWIRL AI Connect to X?

 To connect SWIRL with an internal data source, you [create a SearchProvider record](./User-Guide.md#using-searchproviders).